danielvartan/lubritime/README.md

 `lubritime` is an extension for the [lubridate](https://github.com/tidyverse/lubridate) package from tidyverse, adding new features to deal with temporal objects.

-Please note that `lubritime` is not related in any way with `RStudio` or the `lubridate` developer team.
+It’s not related in any way with `RStudio` or the `lubridate` developer team.

 > Please note that this package is currently on the development stage
 > and have not yet been [peer